TSgthb/Python_Projects/Analyzing Helicopter Prison Escapes/README.md

 4. **Data Enrichment**
    - Collect additional details such as helicopter type, security protocols, and weather conditions to improve predictive modeling.

+## Conclusion

+We analyzed historical data on helicopter-assisted prison escapes to uncover patterns and insights.
+Our findings indicate that:

+- **Temporal Trends**: Years like 1986, 2001, 2007, and 2009 recorded the highest number of attempts, suggesting certain periods were more prone to such incidents.
+- **Geographic Insights**: France, the United States, and Canada emerged as the countries with the most attempts and highest success rates, making them critical focus areas for security enhancements.
+- **Success Factors**: Smaller groups (2–3 escapees) had better success rates compared to larger groups, highlighting the role of coordination and planning in escape attempts.

+Overall, the analysis demonstrates that both timing and group size significantly influence the likelihood of success.
+These insights can help correctional facilities strengthen preventive measures and allocate resources effectively.